Healthy Homes Assessment Parkvale

 Insulation Parkvale

-Insulation for underfloor and ceilings is mandatory in all rental homes from 1 July 2019.
-Property managers and landlords are required to ensure that the insulation is in line with this new quality.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be filled with or replaced.
+Underfloor and ceiling insulation is mandatory on all rental homes from 1 July 2019.
+All landlords and property managers have to make sure that the insulation is in line with standards that are in line with the latest quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be replaced or replaced.

-A well-insulated house can reduce condensation and lessen the likelihood of mould and dampness and will also make an easier task to the household to hold heat.
+A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and dampness and it will make an easier task for the home to hold warmth.

 Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" refers to thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
 The higher the R-value, the more effective the insulation.

 Parkvale Moisture Ingress & Drainage

-Rental properties should have effective drainage to remove storm water, surface water, and groundwater, with the proper outfall or runoff.
-Making sure that the water has a place to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties should be equipped with efficient drainage to remove rainwater, storm water and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a location to go, and also that it doesn’t get sucked into structures is an important aspect of keeping your property dry.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from getting into the property.
-It also helps to prevent any damage to your underfloor insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from rising into the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection